 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
-Publishing an NPRM would be impracticable and contrary to public interest, as the event will take place too soon to allow the NPRM process to be completed.
-The danger posed to participants by wakes from transiting vessels make special local regulations necessary to provide for the safety of event participants, support craft and other vessels transiting the event area.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM; publishing an NPRM would be impracticable and contrary to public interest as immediate action is necessary to protect those using the waterway.
+Because of the danger posed to the swimmers competing within a confined area, special local regulations are necessary to provide for the safety of event participants, support craft and other vessels transiting the event area.

+vessels transiting the event area.
 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date would be contrary to the public interest, since immediate action is needed to ensure the safety of participants, support craft, spectator craft and other vessels transiting the event area.
+Delaying the effective date would be contrary to the public interest, since immediate action is needed to ensure the safety of the event participants, support craft, spectator craft and other vessels transiting the event area.
 For the safety concerns noted, it is in the public interest to have these regulations in effect during the event.
-Additionally, advance notifications will be made to affected users of the waterway via marine information broadcasts and area newspapers.
+However advance notifications will be made to users of the waterway via marine information broadcasts and area newspapers.